fsbr/unh-startracker/README.md

 you take pictures and post process them in here, then, tries to guess your location using the USNO conscise method

-The concise method is stored in analysisAndPlots/maps/ST.py The image processing is stored in analysisAndPlots/astro/client/centerPixelMethod.py
+The concise method is stored in analysisAndPlots/maps/ST.py The image processing is stored in analysisAndPlots/astro/client/CPM.py

-It's coming along.
+Currently in the process of porting to python 3, which is just something i should have done a long time ago tbh